 References.
 Please keep references to a minimum.
 FPM is deliberately informal; it is a practical journal rather than a research journal.
 Supply references only when you quote from or refer directly to a publication or when you wish to support a statement that you believe readers are likely to question.

 Graphs, tables and illustrations.
 We encourage authors to think about illustrations and graphic displays of data when preparing manuscripts.
 Our aim is to make FPM articles as easy to understand as possible, and if a graph is worth a thousand words, or even a hundred, we consider it worthwhile.
 Given the importance we ascribe to such aids to reading, it's only right that we stand ready to help.
 Where we see the need, we are available to help authors create or refine graphs and artwork to illustrate articles we publish.
 In fact, we may propose additional elements in the process of editing.
-(By the way, unlike some clinical journals, we provide this service at no charge to authors, we don't charge for the use of color photographs or slides, and we encourage color illustrations where appropriate.)

 Copyright and related issues

 If you incorporate previously published material into your article — a table from another source, for instance — please label it clearly with its source and add a prominent note saying “COPYRIGHTED MATERIAL; PERMISSION REQUIRED.”
 We prefer to ask permission to reprint such material ourselves, since we need to use our own permission letter.